MUNComputerScienceSociety/ABALookup/README.md

 - PHPUnit
 - SQLite 3+

-(Dependencies, such as ZF2 and the Doctrine ORM, are installed via Composer - by running `composer install`.)
+(Dependencies, such as ZF2, Doctrine ORM, the Doctrine ORM Module, and PHPUnit are installed via Composer - by running `composer install`.)

 Downloading the project
 -----------------------